nms-scribe/nms-scribe.github.io/index.md

 As is tradition, this blog will probably begin with a burst of posts over the next few months, followed by a gradual decline until it goes ten or twenty years without anything new.

+If you are looking for something specific, see below for a list of categories, or a list of series.
+Or use the search input above to do a text search of all posts and pages.

 ## Recent Posts

 {% for post in site.posts limit:3 %}